NotAShelf/notashelf.dev/apps/notashelf.dev/posts/on-sysrq.md

 ## Useful applications of SysRq

 There are various applications of SysRq based on the bitmask range it was allowed.
-Below are the two most common ones that I came across.
+Below are the two most common ones that I have come across.

 ### Rebooting with SysRq

-Earlier I have mentioned that SysRq is often used to perform a proper reboot and to recover a frozen system.
+Earlier I mentioned that SysRq is often used to perform a proper reboot and to recover a frozen system.
 With a permissive enough[^3] bitmask, you can use the following idiom: "Reboot Even If System Utterly Broken" (also referred to as "REISUB").